Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 Tankless Vs. Traditional hot water heaters

-Let me make this simple: you want tankless.
+Let me make this simple: when it comes to tiny house water heaters, you want tankless.
 Traditional hot water heaters have large tanks that hold water and heat it constantly.
 Not only is this pretty inefficient because you’re heating water when you aren’t using it (which is most of the time), but these are also very heavy.

-Water is about 8.2 lbs. per gallon and in a tiny house, every ounce matters.
+Water is about 8.2 pounds per gallon, and in a tiny house, every ounce matters.
 Having a traditional water heater means you need a much bigger trailer, and that adds up fast.
 Along with weight, traditional water heaters are also much larger, which isn’t ideal in such a small space.
-Tankless hot water heaters typically take up a lot less space, making it easy to mount in a corner under a cabinet or on the outside of your house entirely.
+Tankless hot water heaters typically take up a lot less space, making them easy to mount in a corner under a cabinet or on the outside of your house.

-Tankless hot water hearts are also a huge step up over tanked hot water heaters because you can never run out of hot water.
-The price of traditional models isn’t that much cheaper either, so the cost versus benefit of tankless is a clear winner.
+Tankless hot water heaters are also a huge step up over tanked hot water heaters because you never run out of hot water.
+Traditional models aren’t that much cheaper either, so the cost versus benefit of tankless is a clear winner.

-If you want to be off the grid, tankless running off of propane or natural gas is really the only practical method unless you use a wood stove, which is a real pain.
+If you want to be off the grid, a tankless water heater running off of propane or natural gas is really the only practical method — unless you use a wood stove, which is a real pain.

 Indoor Vs. Outdoor Installations